turtlepod/press-start/README.md

 Very cool WordPress theme for gamer.

+### Theme Layout and Sidebar:

+This theme support two column layout using left or right sidebar.
+You can change layout globally via theme customizer or using meta box to change layout for each post.

+### Navigation Menus:

+* **Primary Navigation**: located below header.
+On mobile device will use toggle and using menu name as toggle link.

+### Custom Background:

+You can change background via theme customizer or from background setting page.

+### Custom Header Image:

+This theme do not have custom header image option.

 ## Copyright & license

 This theme is licensed under the [GNU General Public License](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 (GPL) or later.